Money Philosophy

 Compounding

-Once you realise that no one else cares how big your house is, how new your car is or how flash your outfit is, because they are too busy worrying about their house, car and outfit, you release yourself from their perceived opinion and can get back to what matters for you
+Once you realise no one cares how big your house or new your car is—because they're too busy worrying about their own—you can focus on what matters for you.

 Prepare for Failure

-Few plans survive enemy contact and with the world becoming more uncertain the important part of good plans is that they plan on the plan not going to plan.
-Locking in and protecting strong foundations are important.
-Along the way expect failure.
-Markets are volatile and just put those moments down to the price you pay for being in the game
+Few plans survive contact with reality.
+The important part of good plans is that they plan on the plan not going to plan.

 Long Tails